These mini flaounes or flaounitses as we call them, are easy to make and are an excellent snack and the perfect finger food for parties.

 For the Dough:

 - 500 grams all purpose flour (or bread flour)

 - 1/4 cup olive oil

 - 500 grams halloumi cheese or a combination of graviera, or kefalograviera or ladotyri cheese

-- Roll out phyllo with rolling pin or by machine until No. 4.
+- Roll out the phyllo with a rolling pin or by machine until No. 4.

 - Place a tea plate and cut around.

-- In a separate plate, place sesame seeds and press dough on sesame.
-Place the upper part because usually the other side has flour on it, so the sesame seeds will not stick on the dough.
+- In a separate plate, place the sesame seeds and press the dough on the sesame.

-- Fill with one heaped tablespoonful of the cheese mixture and fold three sides creating a triangle or four if you like to make a square shape.
+- Add a heaped tablespoonful of the cheese mixture and fold three sides creating a triangle or four if you like you can make them square or rectangle.

-- Beat an egg and brush on flaounes.
+- Beat an egg and brush the flaounes on top.